 Bad films, whether embarrassing displays of cinematic incompetence or misunderstood masterpieces, deserve our attention, interest, and maybe even love.
+Here’s why there is value in them!

 Too often, bad films are given a bad reputation.
 We’re told that if a film is “bad,” it must be avoided at all costs and that our attention is best spent only watching good films.
 A poor rating or review of a film is meant to be a warning sign to stay away while a glowing opinion is meant as a welcome invitation.
 But what even makes a film “bad?”
 Could so-called bad films have as much value as traditionally good films and be worth equal attention and fascination?